jobran41/vide-maison-bot/README.md

 Copy code
 */5 * * * * /usr/bin/node /path/to/your/script/google_search.js
 Make sure to replace /usr/bin/node with the path to your Node.js executable and /path/to/your/script/google_search.js with the path to your script.

+for 1 hour:
+0 0 * * * /usr/bin/node /path/to/your/script/google_search.js